 When the parish of Mt.
 Gravatt grew too big, Father Rosenskjar planned the new parish of St. Bernard’s in 1953.
 It really became a separate Parish when Father Aspinall was appointed Parish Priest in 1969.

-St Bernard’s School was opened in 1953 by the Sisters of St. Joseph.
+St Bernard’s School was opened in 1955 by the Sisters of St. Joseph.
 The first Principal was Sister Juliana, a remarkable woman.
 She was followed by Sister Catherine, Sister Amata, Sister Clare, Sister Noela, Sister Jude and Sister Margaret.
 The first lay Principal was Mrs Doreen Bazzo.
-Mr Col O’Brien came to St. Bernard’s School in 1997 with Mr Richard Grajczonek taking over in Term Three, 2004 until 2010.
+Mr Col O’Brien came to St. Bernard’s School in 1997 with Mr Richard Grajczonek Term Three, 2004 until 2010.
 Miss Trish McMahon the commenced in January 2011 until December 2022.
 Mr Daniel Hodge current Principal commenced in January 2023.

 The Parish Hall was the first building erected in 1953.
 It served as classrooms and a Church.
 Mr Jack Tierney built many early buildings.